-Figure C-8 Waste Management Area 7 - NRC-licensed Disposal Area and Associated Facilities
+Figure C-8 Waste Management Area 7 - NRC-Licensed Disposal Area and Associated Facilities

 Several aspects of the NDA would need to be addressed during decommissioning: NFS and WVDP buried wastes in the disposal area; leachate in the disposal areas; contaminated soil within the NDA; and contaminated groundwater under the NDA.
-Leachate is believed to exist in the NDA disposal holes and trenches.
+Leachate is known to exist in the NDA disposal holes and trenches.
 It would consist of water contaminated with both radiological and chemical constituents leached from the buried wastes.
-It is estimated that approximately 3.8 million liters (1 million gallons) of leachate would require treatment for the NDA buried waste to be either exhumed or stabilized (WSMS 2008a).
-A corrective measures study is being prepared for the NDA (refer to Chapter 3, Section 3.3.2).
+It is estimated that approximately 3.8 million liters (1 million gallons) of leachate would require treatment for the NDA buried waste to be either exhumed or stabilized (WSMS 2009e).
+A Corrective Measures Study is being prepared for the NDA (see Chapter 3, Section 3.3.2).

-C.2.7.1 Disposal Areas within the NRC-licensed Disposal Area
+C.2.7.1 Disposal Areas Within the NRC-Licensed Disposal Area